• Skip to primary navigation

 (b) No person, other than a person described in Subsection (1)(a), may consent, or withhold consent, to the adoption of an adult.

-(c) shall state the name of the person to be adopted;
+(b) shall state the name of the adult adoptee;

-(d) may not state the name of a person adopting the mature adoptee, unless the person consents, in writing, to disclosure of the person’s name;
+(c) may not state the name of a person adopting the adult adoptee, unless the person consents, in writing, to disclosure of the person’s name;

-(i) except as provided in Subsection (2)(b), shall be in accordance with the provisions of the Utah Rules of Civil Procedure; and
+(i) except as provided in Subsection (2)(a), shall be in accordance with the provisions of the Utah Rules of Civil Procedure; and

 (ii) may not be made by publication; and

-(f) with regard to the spouse of the mature adoptee, may be made:
+(f) with regard to the spouse of the adult adoptee, may be made:

 (i) in accordance with the provisions of the Utah Rules of Civil Procedure;